cmvandrevala/more-than-equations/content/Computer Science/Labs/You Get an A.md

 ---
-layout: lab
-title: You Get an A!
+title: You Get an A
-draft: true
+date: 2025-03-07
+tags: [c-plus-plus, csc-122, object-oriented-design]
+description: In this lab, we will implement a simple gradebook.
 ---

 ## 🔖 Background Information